 - Features we’re considering for development

-Through interviews and usability tests, we’ve heard students ask for a mobile application, the ability to drag ‘n’ drop courses on their plan, the ability to register for planned courses through MyPlan, and more.
+Through interviews and usability tests, we’ve heard students ask for a mobile application, the ability to drag ‘n’ drop courses on their plan, and more.
 Over the next year and a half, we will be focused on providing as many of the following features as possible, with updates coming every couple of months.

 Adviser-Shared Sample Plans and Templates